buuug7/notes/road-map/frontend/css/basic.md

 ```

 The first line defines how all `<a>` elements should look like(blue).
-The second line defines how `<a>` should look like when **hovered**(blue).
+The second line defines how `<a>` should look like when **hovered**(red).

-#### :visited
+### :visited

-This pseudo-class targets links that have been visited.by default ,links are blue and turn purple when you are visited them.Google results work like that.
+This pseudo-class targets links that have been visited. by default, links are blue and turn purple when you are visited them.
+Google results work like that.

 ```css
 a {